 - Kill every spider mite that you can find.
 Start using proven spider mite home remedies or organic repellents

-a.
-Control the heat in your grow area.
-Spider mites cannot survive in the heat so that can control them from reproducing.
+- Control the heat in your grow area.
+Spider mites cannot survive in the heat so that they can control them from reproducing.

 How to Prevent Spider Mite Attacks

 - The best spider mites remedy is prevention.
 Review your growing methods in the past because you might have been unintentionally doing something that attracted mites.